ethereum/ethereum-org-website/src/content/eth2/shard-chains/index.md

 lang: en
 template: eth2
 sidebar: true
-summary: Sharding is a multi-phase upgrade to improve Ethereum’s scalability and capacity.
-It involves spreading Ethereum’s load across many new chains to increase the amount of transactions Ethereum can handle per second and decrease the computational burden on those validating the transactions.
 summary1: Sharding is a multi-phase upgrade to improve Ethereum’s scalability and capacity.
 summary2: Shard chains spread the network's load across 64 new chains.
 summary3: They make it easier to run a node by reducing the computational burden on validating transactions.